marzie-rasekh/GMA/README.md

     The result can be used to calculate the final GMA score. (see GMA_TR_analysis.sh)

+## How to run ##

+This code was written for the BU SCC using qsubs.
+To run on your local cluster remove the qsubs.
+You can use & to call subprocesses and wait on the child process IDs.

 ## References ##

 This work is based on :